timkitch/yt-ai-shell-command-generator/README.md

 ## License

 This project is open source and available under the [MIT License](LICENSE).
+This means you're free to use, modify, and distribute the code, even for commercial purposes, as long as you include the original copyright notice and license terms.